glin/reactable/README.md

-  minRows = 1,               # Minimum number of rows to show outlined = FALSE,          # Add an outline around the table? bordered = TRUE,           # Add horizontal borders between table rows? striped = TRUE,            # Zebra-stripe rows? highlight = TRUE,          # Highlight rows on hover? class = NULL,              # Additional CSS classes to apply to the table style = NULL               # Named list of inline styles to apply to the table
+  minRows = 1,               # Minimum number of rows to show outlined = FALSE,          # Add an outline around the table? bordered = TRUE,           # Add horizontal borders between table rows? striped = FALSE,           # Zebra-stripe rows? highlight = TRUE,          # Highlight rows on hover? class = NULL,              # Additional CSS classes to apply to the table style = NULL               # Named list of inline styles to apply to the table